Cosby1992/school-management-system-services/README.md

 - Click add and try the methods available.

 ### SOAP Service
 The SOAP service is responsible for checking School books ISBN numbers to check that they are valid copies of the book.
-This service is for now only consumed, and therefore not available at a server, but it can still be tested locally (see [To Run and Test](####to-run-and-test))
+This service is for now only consumed, and therefore not available at a server, but it can still be tested locally (see "To Run and Test" below)

 #### To run and Test
 - Clone this repository
 - Navigate to ```src/main/java/example/ISBNNumberClient.java``` in the SOAP-service module.
 - Run the class ```ISBNNumberClient.java```

+#### Troubleshoot
+- It might be nessesary to right-click on the SOAP-service module and select "add framework"
+- Then choose "Web services client"
+- Select version "Apache Axis" and make sure to select "Download"
+- Click next, you will be prompted for "URL" etc..
+But there is no need for setting up a WSDL path, it's just because intelliJ seems to forget that the framework is already added to the module.
+- Now just click cancel and continue from step three in "To run and Test"

 ### Participants